Dr Susan Atkinson

 Dr Atkinson is working with a local primary school, interviewing pupils, staff and parents, and developing a longitudinal study of academic performance.
 This research will contribute to the evidence base on the value of creative subjects in the school curriculum both for their own unique contribution to child development, and for the effect on cognitive development, academic performance, motivation and social and emotional development.

 - ATKINSON S (2008) Child cognitive development and alcohol consumption between the ages of 8 and 12.
-In: ATKINSON S Identification and Treatment of Alcohol Dependency.
+In: Martin CR Identification and Treatment of Alcohol Dependency.
 London: M&K Update Ltd, pp. 379-386.

 Conference contributions (9)